 She adds that you may think more clearly and notice appetite suppression when taking ketone supplements, but they don’t actually help your body burn fat.

 To help understand if they’re beneficial for you as an athlete, Fiorita suggests that you ask yourself two questions:

 - What type of athlete am I?
 “Endurance athletes (marathoners or triathletes) may benefit from a state of ketosis,” she says.
 “However, a strength and power athlete (sprinters, football players) will typically experience a decrease in performance due to the difference in energy systems being used.”
 In other words, your body typically functions better when it’s burning carbohydrates, especially for shorter periods of activity.

 - Is my enhanced athletic performance worth certain trade-offs?
 For some, Fiorita says, the answer is yes.
 Ketone supplements can help an athlete consuming carbohydrates last longer during an activity without having to re-fuel.
-And it may help the already fat-adapted (ketogenic) athlete tap into his or her fat reserves for fuel, she says.
+And it may help the already fat-adapted (ketogenic) athlete tap into their fat reserves for fuel, she says.
 But you need to understand that these supplements don’t really offer health benefits.
 They may actually even cause your body to store fat and increase insulin instead of burning your body fat for fuel, she says.

 Consider a ketogenic diet

 Despite the time involved and the sluggishness you may experience as your body adjusts to a ketogenic (low-carb, high-fat) diet, it may benefit you in the long run.